sky-map-team/stardroid/designdocs/ephemeris.md

 The calculation comes from: http://ssd.jpl.nasa.gov/?planet_pos and has some math to calculate the 'anomaly'.

 ## Planets
 Modelled by the `Planet` enum.
-Each instance has a drawable, name, update frequency (further planets move slower!)
+Each instance has a drawable, name, update frequency (more distant planets move slower!).
+Confusingly the `Planet` enum is used to model sun-orbiting objects like the 8 planets, but also the Sun (basically modelling Earth's orbit and then inverting it) and the Moon (hacked in as an afterthought).

 The enum has many (too many) responsibilities.
 It has a method to calculate the lunar phase (used to show different images).